pantheon-systems/documentation/source/content/plugins-known-issues.md

 1. Disable Static CSS file generation in the Divi theme.

-1. Disable Dynamic CSS at Divi: select Theme Options, select General, select Performance, and then click to disable Dynamic CSS.
+1. Select Theme Options, select General, select Performance, and then select to disable Dynamic CSS.

 1. Consider disabling other Dynamic settings if possible.